-You can withdraw your superannuation at 55 if you have reached your superannuation preservation age.
+You can access your superannuation at 55 if you have reached your superannuation preservation age.

 You will have limited access to your savings if you are still working, but may have full access to your super in the form of an income stream or lump sum if you have permanently retired.